DanielMolinaR/the-Hangman-Game/README.md

-# the-Hangman-Game
+# The Hangman Game

-The Hangman Game
+Here you are going to find the Hangman Game ddeveloped in two different programming languages.
+One is Python, multiparadigm, and the other one is Java, OO.